Highlights of Hamburg: Water and History

 Port of Hamburg – Gateway to the World

 It’s possible to take tours of the port by bus, but by far the best way to view it is from the water – on a boat.
-There are numerous tour companies that offer harbour tours through the port, passing right by huge container ships, shipyards and container terminals.
+There are numerous tour companies that offer harbor tours through the port, passing right by huge container ships, shipyards and container terminals.

 The port also hosts numerous museum ships offering tourists a unique way to learn more about the city’s shipping history.
 Converted from former passenger liners or barges, each tells a unique story about the history of the city as a shipping and trading post.